 |Club||Loft||Length||Offset||Lie||Bounce Width||Swing Weight||Dexterity|

-PING offers a variety of shaft flexes in steel and graphite to meet every golfer's needs and preferences.
+PING offers a variety of shaft flexes in steel and graphite to meet your needs and preferences.
 Selecting the proper shaft flex for your swing will help you get the most distance and accuracy from every shot.
-Generally, players with faster swing speeds require stiffer shafts to keep the ball trajectory lower, while players with slower swing speeds will require more flexible shafts to produce a higher ball trajectory.
+Generally, players with faster swing speeds require stiffer shafts to keep the ball trajectory lower, while players with slower swing speeds will require more-flexible shafts to produce a higher ball trajectory.

 |360 ID8||The 360 ID8 grip utilizes all the same features as the ID8, but is a round grip to function with drivers and fairway woods featuring PING's adjustable loft technology.|